marolAI/seams-workshop.github.io/03_practical.md

 a new copy of the CSV file without the first line.
 Since the copy’s filename is the same as the original filename, the copy will overwrite the original.
 ---
-#! python3
+* ! python3
-# removeCsvHeader.py - Removes the header from all CSV files in the current
+* removeCsvHeader.py - Removes the header from all CSV files in the current
-# working directory.
+* working directory.

-# Read the CSV file in (skipping first row).
+*cRead the CSV file in (skipping first row).

 csvRows = []
 csvFileObj = open(csvFilename)